MAINTENANCE MANAGEMENT SYSTEM (MMS) IMPLEMENTATION

 - Working capital.
 Optimize inventory, secure stock of critical and contingent spare parts

 - Optimize assets performance and availability (Overall Equipment Efficiency, OEE)

 What is the scope?

-Is a holistic approach of the Maintenance structure and methodology, to assure equipment and facility maintenances comply to increase operational availability, reliability, life-cycle of the assets and performance as well as to optimize the total costs of ownership.
+It is a holistic approach of the Maintenance structure and methodology to assure equipment and facility maintenances comply with increasing operational availability, reliability, life-cycle of the assets, and performance and to optimize the total costs of ownership.